HannimalCrackers/DHUM_73000/007_workinprogress.md

 * How to custom split columns in the Data Source pane in Tableau
     * Photo taken info came in as a mashed together string field / separated into identifiable date and time
+    * Realized late that just changing field format worked fine, but now I know how to split if I ever need to